FOSDEM/stands-website/content/stands/coderdojo_belgium.md

 layout: stand
 logo: stands/coderdojo_belgium/logo.png
 new_this_year: |
-  We are continuously growing, adding more and more dojos.
-Since last year we had to adapt and give online dojos. ach year we provide free workshops and conference for our coaches so that they can develop new skills that they can afterwards share with the kids.
+  <p>We are continuously growing, adding more and more dojos.
+Since last year we had to adapt and give online dojos.
+  ach year we provide free workshops and conference for our coaches so that they can develop new skills that they can afterwards share with the kids.</p>
-showcase:
+showcase: |
-  CoderDojo is also an environment where coaches and kids can get together with other technology enthusiasts and experiment with everything digital.
+  <p>CoderDojo is also an environment where coaches and kids can get together with other technology enthusiasts and experiment with everything digital.
 It is a meeting place for digital minds and a playground for young and old.
 Have you always wanted to race with robots, send messages with a led screen or build your own version of Mario Bros?
-CoderDojo is your perfect excuse!
+CoderDojo is your perfect excuse!</p>
 themes:
 - Education
 title: CoderDojo Belgium